RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/SEWING.md

 2. [[Backbone Generation|AssemblyMover]] - Create new backbones by combining structurally similar segments
 3. [[Refinement|Refinement of SEWING assemblies]] - Refine backbones, design side chains, and select structures generated using SEWING

+The original SEWING workflow can be found here: [[Old Sewing Documentation]]